ftravers/PublicDocumentation/intellij-eclipse-differences.md

 * Ctrl-Shift-- (minus) collapse/fold all.

-* “Column mode” can be turned on it “Edit - Column mode” or with alt + shift + insert.
+* “Column mode” can be turned on it “Edit - Column mode” or with alt + shift + insert